Chicago Resisting Arrest Attorney

 Have you been charged with resisting arrest in Chicago?
 A conviction can have devastating consequences for you and your family, so do not hesitate to contact the Kostopoulos Law Group for help.
 We know that your future is on the line and will do everything in our power to get the best possible outcome in your criminal case.
 We will thoroughly investigate your alleged crime, determine where the prosecution’s case is weak, and fight to get the charges against you reduced or dismissed.
-Speak with criminal lawyer Gus Kostopoulos to set up a free consultation today.
+Speak with Chicago criminal lawyer Gus Kostopoulos to set up a free consultation today.
 He’s a former prosecutor with over 18 years experience.

 What is Resisting Arrest?